Precisely (company)

 Precisely Holdings, LLC, doing business as Precisely, is a software company specializing in data integrity tools, and also providing big data, high-speed sorting, ETL, data integration, data quality, data enrichment, and location intelligence offerings.
 The company was originally founded as Whitlow Computer Systems before rebranding as Syncsort Incorporated in 1981, and then to its current form in 2020.
 Its original, eponymously named product, SyncSort, was the dominant sort program for IBM mainframe computers during much of the 1970s and 1980s.

 Precisely is headquartered in Burlington, Massachusetts.
-As of 2021, the company serves more than 12,000 customers, the majority of which are large enterprises, and has more than 2,000 employees.
-Josh Rogers serves as CEO.
+As of 2021, the company has more than 12,000 customers, the majority of which are large enterprises, and has more than 2,000 employees.
+Josh Rogers is CEO.